rubyfu/RubyFu/module_0x3__network_kungfu/ssh.md

   ssh.loop { true }
 end
 ```
-- Now ssh to the SSH you localhost on port 1234, you'll be prompt for remote server ssh password
+- Now ssh to the SSH SSH server on port 2222, you'll be prompt for SSH server the Web Server ssh password

 ```
 ssh localhost -p 1234